Richard C. Sanders: Decorations

-He was awarded the Distinguished Flying Cross in January 1943, for extraordinary achievement while participating in aerial flight against the enemy in the Middle East Theater.
+Sanders was awarded the Distinguished Flying Cross in January 1943, for extraordinary achievement while participating in aerial flight against the enemy in the Middle East Theater.
 He was awarded an oak leaf cluster to this decoration in May 1943.

 In January 1943, he was given the Air Medal and won two oak leaf clusters in January 1944.
 In January 1946, he was awarded the Distinguished Service Medal.

-He was also entitled to the American Defense Service Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal, World War II Victory Medal, Army of Occupation Medal and National Defense Service Medal.
+Sanders was also entitled to the American Defense Service Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal, World War II Victory Medal, Army of Occupation Medal and National Defense Service Medal.

-Dates of Rank
+Dates of rank

 Source - Official Register of the U.S. Army, 1947. pg.
 979.